-- Consolidation and modernization of clinical care areas within the campus core allows for improved patient care and operational efficiency. - Provide right-sized patient care space to accommodate emergency single expanded emergency department, located in the Menino Pavilion, and clinical programs therefore improving timing and quality of patient care. - Relocate the Emergency Department Entrance and drop-off to the rear of the Moakley Cancer Care Center and relocate the loading dock to the south side of Albany Street.
-This will allow separation of service areas from patient care areas and reduction in vehicular and truck traffic on Albany Street. - Improves patient transport from the helipad and directly connects to the Emergency Department on the north side of Albany Street to provide more efficient patient care.
+- Consolidation and modernization of clinical care areas within the campus core allows for improved patient care and operational efficiency. - Provide right-sized patient care space to accommodate the single expanded emergency department and the consolidated clinical programs to the Menino Pavilion and provide more single patient rooms, therefore improving quality and delivery of patient care. - Relocate the Emergency Department Entrance and drop-off to the rear of the Moakley Cancer Care Center and relocate the loading dock to the south side of Albany Street.
+This will allow separation of service areas from patient care areas and reduction in vehicular and truck traffic on Albany Street. - ♦ Improves patient transport from the helipad and directly connects to the Emergency Department on the north side of Albany Street to provide more efficient patient care.